altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/i-series/ptp/agx7i-ptp-anlt/agx7i-ptp-anlt.md

     7. Recompile the Altera Quartus Prime project.
     8. Regenerate the Yocto project with the new generated 'core.rbf' file as described in [Yocto Update](#yocto-update).

+=== "DR-10/25GbE"
+    1. With Quartus&reg; Prime Pro version 26.1, open the system example design project.
+    2. In 'Project Navigator' click on 'Hierarchy' Tab.
+    3. Double click on the Ethernet Subsystem IP instance to edit, 'inst_port1_hssi_100G_PAM4_anlt' for `eth1` or 'inst_port2_hssi_100G_PAM4_anlt' for `eth2`.
+IP Parameter Editor will open.
+    4. In the 'HSSI Subsystem' >> 'Device 0 Configuration' >> 'Main Configuration' tab, set to 'Enable' the 'Enable JTAG to Avalon Master Bridge' parameter.
+Refer to the screen shot below.
+    5. In the 'HSSI Subsystem' >> 'Device 0 Configuration' >> 'F-Tile IP Configuration' >> 'Port 8 Configuration' >> 'P8 IP' tab, click on the 'Enable debug endpoint for transceiver toolkit' parameter.
+    6. Save and regenerate the IP.
+    7. Recompile the Altera Quartus Prime project.
+    8. Regenerate the Yocto project with the new generated 'core.rbf' file as described in [Yocto Update](#yocto-update).

 Refer to section '[7.2.
-F-Tile Transceiver Debugging Flow Walkthrough](https://docs.altera.com/r/docs/683872/25.3/f-tile-architecture-and-pma-and-fec-direct-phy-ip-user-guide/f-tile-transceiver-debugging-flow-walkthrough)' from the 'F-Tile Architecture and PMA and FEC Direct PHY IP User Guide' for more information on link quality related issues and their resolution.
+F-Tile Transceiver Debugging Flow Walkthrough](https://docs.altera.com/r/docs/683872/26.1/f-tile-architecture-and-pma-and-fec-direct-phy-ip-user-guide/f-tile-transceiver-debugging-flow-walkthrough)' from the 'F-Tile Architecture and PMA and FEC Direct PHY IP User Guide' for more information on link quality related issues and their resolution.
 Sections '[7.2.5.
-Running BER Tests](https://docs.altera.com/r/docs/683872/25.3/f-tile-architecture-and-pma-and-fec-direct-phy-ip-user-guide/running-ber-tests)' and '[7.2.6.
-Running Eye Viewer Tests](https://docs.altera.com/r/docs/683872/25.3/f-tile-architecture-and-pma-and-fec-direct-phy-ip-user-guide/running-eye-viewer-tests)' are essential to qualify the Ethernet link health.
+Running BER Tests](https://docs.altera.com/r/docs/683872/26.1/f-tile-architecture-and-pma-and-fec-direct-phy-ip-user-guide/running-ber-tests)' and '[7.2.6.
+Running Eye Viewer Tests](https://docs.altera.com/r/docs/683872/26.1/f-tile-architecture-and-pma-and-fec-direct-phy-ip-user-guide/running-eye-viewer-tests)' are essential to qualify the Ethernet link health.

 ![](./images/ptp_sed_ttk_ftile_1.png)